 Welcome to the Baldwin County Public Schools family!

 We want to make your transition into our school system as easy and enjoyable as possible.
 We've assembled a list of the most often asked questions.
 However, if your questions aren't completely answered here, we'll be glad to help.
-Simply drop us an e-mail!
+Simply drop us an email to firstname.lastname@example.org or click here to e-mail!

 Q. How can I get timely and regular communication from my child's school and the school system?

 A. Please make sure your contact information is accurate when you register your child and that it is updated should any e-mail addresses or phone numbers change throughout the year.
 We have a Rapid Communication System that is regularly used to keep parents updated and to alert parents of any urgent matter.

 Also, we highly encourage you to download our smart phone application – find it here: GET THE APP Once you download the app, follow your child's school with the setting inside the app.
 In addition, please join our school system Facebook page: BCBE FACEBOOK Each school has a Facebook page.
 The school's Facebook link can be found at the top of the school's web site.

 Q. How and where do I enroll my child?
 When is summer registration?